thiruven7/bank-account-balance-tracker/README.md

 - Replace retry logic with **Resilience4j** (exponential backoff, circuit breaker)
 - Redirect failed transactions to **Kafka/RabbitMQ** or a **DB** for reprocessing
 - Add **Prometheus metrics** for transaction rate, retry count, and batch size
-- Include **OAuth2/JWT authentication and authorization** for REST APIs to control access
+- Include **OAuth2/JWT authentication and authorisation** for REST APIs to control access

 ### How to Run
 1. **Clone the repository**: